thearvee/tpn-subnet/README.md

 # TPN - Tao Private Network

-The TPN subnet coordinares miners that offer VPN connections in a wide variety of geographic locations.
+The TPN subnet coordinates miners that offer VPN connections in a wide variety of geographic locations.

 In the TPN subnet, there are three kinds of nodes: